ChristianPacifici/eu-patronus-svc/README.md

    ```bash
    docker run -p 8080:8080 patronus-social-network
    ```
-   alternatevely, you can the docker compose in the repo
+   alternatively, you can the docker compose in the repo

     ```shell
     docker-compose up